-The "SOILS" database contains various physical and mechanical soil properties.
-Please see the Buried Pipeline Model in START-PROF Software for details
+The Soils database contains physical and mechanical properties for various soil types.
+For detailed information, see Buried Pipeline Model in PASS/START-PROF.

-Custom soil data can be entered starting with number 16.
-Soil type numbers 01-15 are input by the START-PROF design team and cannot be edited.
+User-defined soil data can be added starting from number 16.
+Soil types 01-15 are predefined by PASS/START-PROF and cannot be modified.

-Soil properties used in the analysis are saved in a "ctp" file.
-If a file containing soils not present in the database is opened, you will be asked if you would like to add them to the database.
-If the soils already exist but have different properties in the database and the opened file, you can: update soil properties in the database, add the soil to the database under a new name, or delete the soil used in the file and use the database data.
+Soil properties used in analysis are saved in the CTP file.
+When opening a file containing soils not in the database, you can add them to the database.
+If soil properties differ between the database and the file, you can update the database, add the soil as a new type, or use the database properties instead.

-1) save the mdb files and put them back into the database folder after installation (usually C:\Program Files (x86)\Common Files\STARTPR\Base).
-But there is a risk that new versions or releases will not be able to work with old database files
+1) Backup the SQLite3 database files and restore them after installation to the database folder (typically C:\Program Files (x86)\Common Files\STARTPR\Base).
+Note that newer versions may not be compatible with older database files.

-2) create a START-PROF project file in which to specify pipes from all new soils that you want to save.
-And then after installing the new version, just open this file and import soils from it into the database of the new version
+2) Create a PASS/START-PROF project file containing pipes with all custom soils.
+After installing the new version, open this file and import the soils into the new database.

 Database structure: